maxime1992/my-dev.to/blog-posts/next-level-data-privacy/part-1-next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home/next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home.md

 Brilliant!
 We've got Authelia and 2FA setup 🔥!

 But wait, our dashboard at https://dashboard.yourdomain.duckdns.org is still not protected.
-Let's edit `swag/config/nginx/proxy-confs/dashboard.subdomain.conf` but first: Note that, usually the `proxy-confs` contains all the templates and for the apps you want to expose, you copy one the corresponding template to the `site-confs` folder next to it.
-In this case the dashboard template is here by default for some reason, feel free to move it to `site-confs` instead!
+Let's edit `swag/config/nginx/proxy-confs/dashboard.subdomain.conf` but first: Note that, usually the `proxy-confs` contains all the templates and for the apps you want to expose, you rename the file to remove the `.sample`.
+In this case the dashboard template is here by default!

 Anyway, let's edit `dashboard.subdomain.conf`.
 All you have to do for every new `.conf` file that you use to expose a new service, is to check for the lines with a comment